Frequently Asked Questions (FAQ)

-The front lobby of the Police Department is open to the public 24 hours a day, 7 days a week.
-Administrative services such as the Records and Evidence sections are open Monday-Friday 8:00AM-5:00PM.
+The lobby of the Police Department is open to the public for walk-in complaints or requests to speak with an officer 24 hours a day, 7 days a week.
+Administrative services such as the Records Section and Evidence Section are open Monday-Friday 8:00AM-5:00PM.

 How can I get a copy of a police report or crash report?

-Police reports may be obtained in person or by mail at the Records Section of the Police Department.
-Reports are typically available 2-5 days after the incident.
-You may call the Records Section first to ensure the report is completed.
+Police reports may be obtained in person or by mail at the Records Section of the Police Department located at 201 Stillwell Blvd., Crestview, Florida.
+Copies of reports are usually available a minimum of five (5) business days after the incident.

-Can a Police Officer open my car if I locked my keys inside?
+Can an officer open my car if I locked my keys inside?

 We have a problem with speeders in our neighborhood.
 What can we do about it?

-Please call our Communications Center at (850) 682-2055 and ask to speak with the Traffic Enforcement Unit or the on-duty Patrol Supervisor.
-We will conduct extra patrol and traffic enforcement in your neighborhood and/or place our speed display trailer in your area.
+Please call our Communications Center at (850) 682-2055 and ask to speak with the Traffic Enforcement Unit or the on-duty Patrol Sergeant.
+We will add your neighborhood or street to our “Extra Patrol List” and conduct Radar enforcement and/or place a speed display trailer in your area to help raise motorist’s awareness of the speed limit.

 How can I find out if someone is in jail, when someone in jail can be visited and any other information about persons in jail?

-All persons arrested by the Crestview Police Department, or any other law enforcement agency in Okaloosa County, are transported to the Okaloosa County Jail located at 1200 E. James Lee Blvd., Crestview, Florida.
-You may contact the jail directly at (850) 689-5690.
-Click Here for current inmate and visitation information.
+All individuals arrested by the Crestview Police Department are transported to the Okaloosa County Jail located at 1200 E. James Lee Blvd., Crestview, Florida.

-Traffic Citations are processed through the Okaloosa County Clerk of Court and may be paid in person at the Crestview Courthouse located at 101 E. James Lee Blvd., Crestview, Florida.
-Citations may also be paid by mail or online.
-If you have questions about a traffic citation, please contact the Clerk of Court directly at (850) 689-5000 or visit www.clerkofcourts.cc.
+Traffic citations are processed through the Okaloosa County Clerk of Court.
+Traffic citations may be paid online, in person, or by mail at the Crestview Courthouse located at 101 E. James Lee Blvd., Crestview, Florida.

 Will an officer check my house while I’m on vacation?

-Yes, the Crestview Police Department offers house checks while a resident is away for an extended period of time.
-Click Here for information regarding this service and to submit a Vacation House Check request.
+Yes, the Crestview Police Department offers Vacation House Checks for residents who will be out of town or away from their property for an extended period of time.
+Click here to submit a Vacation House Check request.

 What do I do if I am involved in traffic crash?